-There are exceptions – and nervousness can result in aggression, so choose your puppy wisely and socialize him thoroughly
+There are exceptions.
+Nervousness can result in aggression.
+So choose your puppy wisely and socialize him thoroughly

 My personal feeling is that it is not appropriate to expect a Labrador to be a guard dog.
 Most Labradors have minimal guarding instincts.
 And I certainly don’t teach people how to make their Labradors less friendly.

-Accept your lovable, greedy, friendly, bouncy lab for what he is, socialize him well and be grateful you will never have to worry about him biting the mail man.
+Accept your lovable, greedy, friendly, bouncy lab for what he is.
+Socialize him well and be grateful you shouldn’t have to worry about him biting the mailman.

 References and further reading